clefebvre/libadvaita/doc/styles-and-appearance.md

 ## High Contrast

 The system can provide a high contrast preference.
-Libadwaita applications automatically support it; applications cannot disable it.
+Libadvaita applications automatically support it; applications cannot disable it.

 High contrast appearance can be combined with the [dark style](#dark-style) and is independent from it.

-All standard GTK and Libadwaita widgets automatically support the high contrast appearance.
+All standard GTK and Libadvaita widgets automatically support the high contrast appearance.
 Applications that use custom drawing or styles may need to support it manually.